What we do

-The purpose of the Expanding Social Protection (ESP) Programme is to embed a national social protection system that benefits the poorest as a core element of Uganda’s national policy, planning and budgeting processes.
+The purpose of the Expanding Social Protection (ESP) Programme is to put in place a national social protection systems in line with the National Social protection Policy that benefits the poorest as a core element of Uganda’s national policy, planning and budgeting processes.
 The ESP Programme comprises of two main components.

 Is concerned with developing a national system and a policy framework for social protection for Uganda.
 Under this, the ESP provides support to: